Rouble extends slide as fears over oil and gas sanctions bite | Headlines

 - Russian Federation

-The rouble slumped to an over seven-month low against the dollar on Tuesday, extending hefty losses from the previous session, as fears over the possible impact of sanctions on oil and gas hampered the Russian currency.
-At 0742 GMT, the rouble was 2.2% weaker against the dollar at 69.19, its weakest mark since May 11.
+The rouble slumped to a more than seven-month low against the dollar on Tuesday, extending hefty losses from the previous session, as fears over the possible impact of sanctions on oil and gas hampered the Russian currency.
+By 0852 GMT, the rouble was 1.9% weaker against the dollar at 69.01, having earlier hit its weakest level since May 11 of 69.5550.

-It had lost 2% to trade at 73.54 versus the euro , its weakest since May 6, and shed 2.4% against the yuan to 9.89, clipping a near six-month low.
+It had lost 1.7% to trade at 73.29 versus the euro , its weakest since May 6, and shed 2.4% against the yuan to 9.89, clipping a near six-month low.
 A near 5% slump against the dollar on Monday was its largest drop in one session since July 5.
-The rouble remains the world's best-performing currency this year, supported by capital controls and an initial collapse in imports as a result of Western sanctions over Russia's war in Ukraine.
+Still, the rouble remains the world's best-performing currency this year, supported by capital controls and an initial collapse in imports as a result of Western sanctions over Russia's actions in Ukraine.

 The rouble's weakening looks logical after the pressure of sanctions in recent weeks, said Veles Capital in a note, referencing the $60-per-dollar oil price cap and a ninth package of European Union sanctions against Moscow.
 "On Monday, the pressure was seriously strengthened with information about preparations to introduce a 'ceiling' on the price of Russian gas from the start of 2023," Veles Capital said.